-Harold Anstee, a member of the Coventry Ansteys (sub-branch of the Swanbourne Ansteys), was born on 5 May 1897 in Foxon Street, Leicester to parents John Anstey (born in Bedworth, Warwickshire in 1865) and Mary Ann Russell, who married in 1887 in Leicester.
-He was baptised 31 August 1897 at Leicester, St Mary de Castro, living in Leicester during his childhood and becoming a printer on leaving school.
+Harold Anstee, a member of the Potsgrove Anstees, was born on 5 May 1897 in Foxon Street, Leicester to parents John Anstee and Mary Ann Russell – he was brother to fellow Anstey Heroes Arthur Richard Anstee, Harry Russell Anstee and John William Anstee.
+Harold was baptised 31 August 1897 at Leicester, St Mary de Castro; he lived in Leicester during his childhood, living at 20 Hawthorne Street Leicester with his family in the 1911 Census, and became a printer on leaving school.

 At the outbreak of World War One, Harold signed up for active service, joining the 4th Battalion of the Leicestershire Regiment (4/2003).
 He then joined the Royal Naval Volunteer Reserve on 13 July 1915 as an Ordinary Seaman (Nbr Z/6079), and on 5 December 1915 he was drafted from the 7th Reserve Battalion at Blandford to the ‘Hood Battalion’ (part of the 63rd Royal Naval Division) Mediterranean Expeditionary Force, joining them at Mudros, Greece on 8 January 1916.
-He served at Tenedos until 1 June 1916, by now an Able Seaman (Nbr ‘TZ/6079’).
+He served at Tenedos until 1 June 1916, by now an Able Seaman (Service Number: Tyneside ‘Z/6079’).

 Harold arrived back in England on 22 August 1916 and was drafted for the British Expeditionary Force at Base Depot, Etaples from 26 September 1916 to 9 November 1916, then to the 6th Entrenching Battalion, rejoined the ‘Hood Battalion‘ on 25 November 1916.